Application Status: CLOSED

 - Intend to live on campus your freshman year, and apply to live in Gannon-Goldsworthy Residence Hall, our first-generation residence hall (when you confirm at WSU).

-- Complete the WSU Scholarship Application by January 31, 2017.
+- Complete the WSU Scholarship Application.

 - Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) by the priority enrollment date.